 Interview With Randy Alonso: Innovative Entrepreneur & Founder Of Downtown Miami Hotspot Bar & Restaurant ‘Lost Boy’

-By Contemporary Approaches April 13, 2021
+by Contemporary Approaches April 13, 2021

-Randy Alonso: Innovative Entrepreneur and Founder of Downtown Miami Hotspot Bar & Restaurant ‘Lost Boy’
+In Photo: Randy Alonso: Innovative Entrepreneur and Founder of Downtown Miami Hotspot Bar & Restaurant ‘Lost Boy’

 “Lost Boy started as a denim shop as my family and I were trying to expand our retail footprint in Downtown Miami.
 Eventually, we decided to exit the retail industry in 2016 but I had personally designed the interior space of ‘Lost Boy’ and didn’t want to give it up to some other tenant.
 Living for the past 10 years in Downtown Miami, I knew there was a void for a neighborhood bar that was straightforward and no nonsense.”-Randy Alonso